miliyona/Belly-Button-Biodiversity/README.md

 ## Step 2 - Heroku

-Deploy your Flask app to Heroku.
+Deploy your Flask app to python anywhere.

 * You can use the provided sqlite file for the database.